-At BrightHR we believe that having fun at work helps out team to boost productivity and come up with some amazingly innovative products; in short it helps them Think Brilliant.
+At BrightHR we believe that having fun at work helps our team to boost productivity and create innovative products; in short, it helps them Think Brilliant.

 More companies in the UK are waking up to the notion that the workplaces should be fun however how can HR make sure that people within a company are enjoying being at work, truly engaged but still professional?

 We’ve teamed up with the guys at Personnel Today to create a webinar especially geared up to think about this topic.
 We’ll be specifically looking at the results from our report creating in conjunction with business psychologist Professor Sir Cary Cooper, as well as discussing of the startling results from our most recent survey.

 Whilst being hosted by Personnel Today’s Editor Rob Moss, we’ll be very lucky to be joined by Rob Briner, Professor of Organisational Psychology at the University of Bath and Scientific Director at the Center for Evidence-Based Management.
 Professor Briner is regarded as one of the most influential thinkers in the HR industry and he will share his views on the evidence surround workplace fun and the way in which research contributes to trends in the HR industry.

 Our Co-Founder & CMO Paul Harris will be on hand from BrightHR to go through the results of both of the surveys we’ve conducted, bringing to life the story of how we’ve worked to create a fun culture at BrightHR, where spontaneous play is encouraged and rewarded.

 Register now to learn:

 - how younger generations are influencing the modern workplace;

 - about changing perceptions of professionalism;

 - what is “fun” and how it can be encouraged;